Live Demo | Documentation | Support | Upgrade to PRO!

 Do the Widgets reload automatically?

-Current Show, Upcoming Shows and Current Playlist widgets do not refresh automatically in this free version.
-This capability has been added as a new feature to the Pro version however – so that the widgets refresh exactly at Show changeover times.
+Current Show, Upcoming Shows and Current Playlist widgets do not refresh automatically in the Free version of Radio Station.
+This functionality is only available in our Pro version so widgets refresh exactly at a Show’s changeover time.
+To enable s refresh exactly at Show changeover times.
+To enable auto-refresh widgets upgrade to Radio Station PRO

 See the Shortcode Documentation for more details and a full list of possible Attributes for these Shortcodes: